Korean Pharmacies for Foreign Residents: Prescription Drugs, OTC, and English-Friendly Options

 Key facts

-• A short list of everyday items (pain relievers, cold medicine, digestives) is sold at 24-hour convenience stores (편의점).
-Beyond that, you need a pharmacy, and most close at 10 PM.
+- A short list of everyday items (pain relievers, cold medicine, digestives) is sold at 24-hour convenience stores (편의점).
+Beyond that, you need a pharmacy, and most close between 8 and 9 PM.

-Korean pharmacies are fast, well-stocked, and close by, there are roughly 24,000 of them across the country, with most neighbourhoods having 3-5 within walking distance.
-But the system has specific rules that trip up foreign residents: what is OTC versus prescription, what is sold at convenience stores, what requires ID, and how late-night care works.
+Korea has roughly 25,500 pharmacies (약국) across the country, with most neighbourhoods having 3 to 5 within walking distance.
+The system is fast and well-stocked, but specific rules trip up foreign residents: what is OTC versus prescription, what is sold at convenience stores, what requires ID, and how late-night care works.
 This guide walks through each.

 How the system is structured